Equicaine (Canada)This page contains information on Equicaine for veterinary use.

 (4) When used with epinephrine precautions required for any vasopressor drug should be observed.

 Clinical investigations in animals demonstrated that EQUICAINE® (mepivacaine hydrochloride) (for local anaesthesia) has a low level of toxicity.
 It is well tolerated and complications have not been observed when the drug was used in the recommended doses.

 Store between 15 and 30°C.

-Zoetis and Equicaine are trademarks of Zoetis or its licensors, used under license by Zoetis Canada Inc.
+Zoetis is a trademark and Equicaine is a registered trademark of Zoetis or its licensors, used under license by Zoetis Canada Inc.

 Zoetis Canada Inc., Kirkland QC H9H 4M7